Guides

 How Abstract API Handles Phone Number Validation

-Abstract API addresses the core weaknesses of traditional methods by moving validation to a single API call that checks against live telecom data.
+The Abstract API phone validation tool addresses the core weaknesses of traditional methods through a single API call that checks numbers against live telecom data.

-Once you know Abstract’s capabilities, you add its phone number validation API to your project with ease.
+Once you understand Abstract’s capabilities, you will find it simple to add its phone number validation API to your project.

-- Add the key to your runtime secrets store.
-For local development, you can export it as a variable.
+• Add the key to your runtime secrets store.

-- Write a thin client.
-JavaScript’s native fetch works well.
+• Write a thin client with JavaScript’s native fetch function.

-- Call the validation function in your signup or order flow.
-Inspect the returned flags to gate risky numbers.
+• Call the validation function in your user flow and use the response data to gate risky numbers.

 const base = 'https://phonevalidation.abstractapi.com/v1/?api_key=' + process.env.ABSTRACT_KEY;